 In the event that two or more applicants receive the same overall admission score, the applicants will be ranked according to the TEAS Composite Percentage score, then the TEAS Reading Comprehension score, then the TEAS Math score, and finally the TEAS Science score.

-+The requirements for nursing licensure are set forth in Missouri Statutes 335.066 and 335.046.1, a paper copy of which is available from the Three Rivers Nursing Program Department.
-An electronic copy can be found at www.trcc.edu.
+A paper copy of the requirements for nursing licensure set forth in Missouri Statutes 335.066 and 335.046.1, is available from the Three Rivers Nursing Program Department.
+An electronic copy is included in the Practical Nurse application packet.

 - Utilize the nursing process to provide safe client care within a health care team.